Leeze555/docs/cyberduck/browser.md

 Open new browser window after application launch.

+### Browser → General

+Manage shortcuts:
+* Select if you want to open files in a external editor by double-clicking
+* Decide if you want to use the return key to select files or folder for rename

 ### Browser → General → Show Hidden Files

 Display files in the browser that start with `.` and [previous revisions (S3)](../protocols/s3/index.md#versions).
 Use *View → Show Hidden Files* to toggle the mode of a current browser window.